Home

 and announce to the audience that one of the most influential musicians

-night I went home and listened to Beatles and Lennon music for a several
+that night I went home and listened to Beatles and Lennon music for a

-hours.
-I was alone and sad yet I felt connected to the grieving that others
+several hours.
+I was alone and sad yet I felt connected to the grieving

-a musical tribute to the late Beatle.
+together a musical tribute to the late Beatle.
 It was cathartic.
-Do you remember
+Do you

-where you were when you heard the news?
-And do you remember how you felt
+remember where you were when you heard the news?
+And do you remember

-afterwards?
-When tragedy like that strikes - regardless of a famous person
+how you felt afterwards?
+When tragedy like that strikes - regardless of

-or a personal friend - we all get a glimpse at our mortality.
-Live life
+a famous person or a personal friend - we all get a glimpse at our

-to the fullest, because you never know how much time you have.
+mortality.
+Live life to the fullest, because you never know how much

 I know that there are many things that compete for your attention each